 We have many unanswered prayers today.
 God will break through with saving power and redemption for ALL of them.
 If not today, then one day.
 And when He does, we will give thanks that He does all things well.

 You don’t remove all my pain.
 If you did, I would be a shallow narcissist.
-Whatever ways I languish for You, it is good.
+In whatever ways I languish for You, it is good.
 Amen